Is it true that quitters never win and winners never quit?

 In the 80 odd pages of “The Dip”, Seth proclaimed that “winners do quit and quitters do win” – provided they do so in the right context.

 By focusing on the few areas that make a huge difference while getting rid of everything else, you could set your goals on becoming the best in the world (or at least your country/region) and reap the disproportionate profits that came with it.

 Courtesy of Seth Godin

-One of the book’s central idea revolves around three curves:
+One of the book’s central ideas revolved around three curves,

-The first, called the Dip, is one which starts off easy during the initial stages, before plummeting into long and difficult stretch.
-To succeed, one needs to surmount the U-shaped pit and emerge victorious.
+The first, called The Dip, was one which starts off easy during the initial stages, before plummeting into long and difficult stretch.
+To succeed, you need to surmount the U-shaped pit and persevere before you finally emerged victorious.
 It looks like this:

 Courtesy of First 90 Days of Outside Sales

-Do you agree that the Space Shuttle is a bad idea? (source)
+Do you agree that the Space Shuttle was a bad idea? (source)

-However, one should not use the book as an excuse to seek the easy way out in one’s job, family life, social circles, or exercise regime.
-While aspiring to be the world’s greatest is a noteworthy goal, one should also be careful about chasing after rainbows in the pursuit of perfection and end up becoming a serial quitter.
+While aspiring to be the world’s greatest was a noteworthy goal, you should also be careful about chasing after rainbows in the pursuit of perfection and end up becoming a serial quitter.

 PS – Check out my buddy Daniel’s review of this book too.